UK History and Honor of British Army Redcoat of the Queen’s Guard

 Turns out, everyone loves it!
 In Miami, they think it’s a Gucci jacket.

 Almost everywhere I’ve traveled recently in my red Queen’s Guard coat, the people think IT’s something different.
 In Las Vegas, people stopped me walking through the SLS casino to ask questions like a monkey, aka. their employees.
 On my recent trip to Venice, Italy, people thought I was dressed up for Carnevale.

 In Miami, some think it’s PROPAGANDA.

 In Dallas, they thought it was a “Michael Jackson coat”.

 In high-end department stores that carry Gucci, such as Dallas’ Forty Five Ten, where they carry Gucci, they just wanted to know “who is the designer was?”

 I only wish I knew.
 Do you?
 If so, please comment below.

-My Scottish friends have clarified that this is an Irish Guard’s jacket which is identified by the clover on the collar.
-The Irish coats also have a series of four buttons whereas the Scottish have a series of three buttons.
+My Scottish friends have clarified that this is an Irish Guard’s jacket identified by the clover on the collar.
+The Irish coats also have four buttons, whereas the Scottish have a series of three buttons.
 A special thanks to my Facebook group friend, Jim Broon.
 I appreciate your help in identifying the coat type.

 Me, Christi Tasker in British Army Redcoat with Roberto Cavalli sunglasses.